-Some general duties of a radar specialist include but are not limited to:
+Some general duties of a radio frequency specialist include but are not limited to:

-Frequency specialists are located both domestically and abroad.
-They typically work indoors in very high security locations, such as operation centers, command posts, and mobile fields.
-Specialists may work either on land or on aircraft, and sometimes are dispatched as units to a particular location.
+Radio frequency specialists are located both domestically and abroad.
+They typically work indoors in very high security locations, such as operation centres, command posts, and mobile fields.
+Radio frequency specialists may work either on land or on aircraft, and sometimes are dispatched as units to a particular location.